SteelCompendium/data-md-dse/Bestiary/Human Bandit Chief.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the bandit chief can take 5 damage to end one
     "save ends" effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 - name: Heightened Supernatural Insight
   effect: The bandit chief can target supernatural creatures and objects within 15
-    squares, even if they don’t have line of effect.
+    squares, even if they don't have line of effect.
 abilities:
 - name: Whip & Magic Longsword
   type: Action